robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

           extended assign syntax are not limited to the current scope.
-Because no new variable is created but instead the state of an existing variable is changed, all tests and keywords that see that variable will also see the changes
+Because no new variable is created but instead the state of an existing variable is changed, all tests and keywords that see that variable will also see the changes.

 Variables inside variables
 ''''''''''''''''''''''''''